 About Sunshine® Heart

 Sunshine Heart, Inc. (Nasdaq:SSH) is an early-stage medical device company focused on developing, manufacturing and commercializing the C-Pulse System for treatment of Class III and ambulatory Class IV heart failure.
 Sunshine Heart has completed an approved U.S. Food and Drug Administration (FDA) feasibility clinical trial of the C-Pulse System and presented the results in November 2011.
 In March 2012, the FDA notified the Company that it could move forward with an investigational device exemption (IDE) application.
 Sunshine Heart received unconditional approval from the FDA in November 2012 to initiate its pivotal trial.
 In July 2012, Sunshine Heart received CE Mark approval for its C-Pulse System in Europe.
-Sunshine Heart is a Delaware corporation headquartered in Minneapolis with a wholly owned subsidiary in Australia.
+Sunshine Heart is a Delaware corporation headquartered in Minneapolis, Minnesota with wholly-owned subsidiaries in Australia and Ireland.
 The Company has been listed on the NASDAQ Capital Market since February 2012.

 Source:Sunshine Heart, Inc.